 Danvers Rail Trail follows the historic Newburyport Railroad that used to carry goods and passengers between Danvers and Boston in the late 1800s.
 The abandoned corridor extends just over 5 miles from Peabody north through the heart of Danvers and on to State Route 97 at the Wenham town line, where it meets the Topsfield Linear Common and Wenham Rail-Trail.
 On the trail’s southern end, you can also connect to Peabody’s Independence Greenway.

-You can access the trail from the Choate Farm Conservation Area, established in the early 20th century and now featuring a peach orchard, open grasslands, places to picnic and woodland trails that lead to the Danvers Rail Trail.
+About half a mile from the trail, you can visit the Choate Farm Conservation Area, established in the early 20th century and now featuring a peach orchard, open grasslands, places to picnic and woodland trails.
 Be sure to check out the Danvers Swampwalk, an elevated boardwalk across a large wetland area with observation platforms to enjoy the natural surroundings; reach it by going north on the rail-trail.

 Signage along the route is planned to commemorate and share the importance of the railway to the surrounding towns.
 The rail-trail is still being developed so expect rough gravel and dirt surfaces.

 The trail is easily accessable at the southern trailhead behind the Danvers Indoor Sports arena (105R Anderson Street) just off SR 114 near the intersection with I-95.
 Parking is available in the arena parking lot.
-You can also parking at the Choate Farm Conservation Area (401 Locust Street) near the northern end of the trail in Danvers.
+About half a mile from the trail you can also park at the Choate Farm Conservation Area (401 Locust Street.)
 Mid-trail, you'll find a parking lot on Hobart Street, just south of Maple Street in downtown Danvers.